malcolmgreaves/sbt-dev-settings/README.md

 ## How Do I Contribute?

 We welcome all pull requests!
+We <3 this software; we want it to be used and be useful.
+Please submit a PR for any changes to kick-off a code review to reach consensus.

 ### License